AmigaPorts/ACE/docs/installing/compiler.md

 Note: The Bartman's compiler produces ELF executables instead of Hunk file format.
 To mitigate this, you need to invoke `elf2hunk` bundled with Bartman's toolchain.
-You may want to look at how its made in CMakeLists of some other projects (e.g. [GermZ](https://github.com/tehKaiN/germz)) to see how ACE is included and debugger is invoked.
-Also, you may want to further investigate `CMakeLists.txt` there and `.vscode/launch.json` to see how debugger is set up.
+You may want to look at how its made in CMakeLists of some other projects (e.g. [GermZ](https://github.com/tehKaiN/germz)) to see how ACE is included and the debugger is invoked there.
+Also, you may want to further investigate `CMakeLists.txt` there and `.vscode/launch.json` to see how debugger is set up, as well as `.vscode/c_cpp_properties.json` to get auto-completion working.

 ### Integrating ACE into Bartman's sample project